Andrew Bowser: Career

 In 2008, Petrick wrote the screenplay for the feature film The Mother of Invention which Bowser starred in and co-directed with Petrick.
 The mockumentary followed aspiring inventor Vincent Dooly as he attempts to win a coveted young inventors award.
 The film starred Bowser, Jimmi Simpson, Kevin Corrigan, Mark Boone Junior, Dee Wallace, Craig Anton, Ruby Wendell, F. Jason Whitaker, and Chris Hardwick.
 It features cameos by Dave Allen, Chris Franjola, Keir O'Donnell, Martha Madison and Ron Lynch.
 The film screened at The Hollywood Film Festival and The Sci-Fi-London Film Festival.
 Later that year, Bowser directed music videos for The Grey Man and Not So Tough Found Out for the Copeland album You Are My Sunshine which was released as a bonus feature on the deluxe version of the record.

 In 2009, MTV hired Bowser and Petrick to create a pilot for a half-hour sketch comedy show.
 They created The Underground which stars Bowser as a man who lived in the basement of the network and hacked into their broadcast feed to air sketches and interstitials that featured him and his puppet cohorts.
 It was not picked up by the network but contained sketches that were featured on CollegeHumor and won FunnyOrDie's and HBO's Let's Go Viral contest, which led to creating the exclusive sketch Cycop for FunnyOrDie which premiered on July 12, 2010 and featured the protagonist from The Mother of Invention in a poorly made film of his creation.
 The sketch stars Bowser, Juno Temple, Ryan Cartwright, and Zelda Williams and announced the DVD release of the film.

 In 2010, Bowser directed his first solo feature film Jimmy Tupper Vs. The Goatman of Bowie.
 The film is a "found footage" style horror film that followed a young man's perceived encounter with the titular cryptid and his ensuing quest to track and capture the beast.
 Based around the urban legend from Bowser's home town, the film premiered at the 2010 South By Southwest film festival.

 His film Worm is the first feature to be shot solely using a GoPro camera.
 Worm premiered at SIFF 2013 and won the special jury prize at DeadCENTER 2013.

 As of 2014, Bowser cohosts the Nerdist Industries podcast Bizarre States alongside Nerdist News's host Jessica Chobot.

 In 2021, Bowser raised $610,467 to make the feature film Onyx the Fortuitous and the Talisman of Souls, which premiered at the 2023 Sundance Film Festival.

+In 2025, Bowsers short comedy horror movie Frankenbabes from Beyond the Grave! premiered at the Screamfest.
+In the same year he got his feature horror movie The Decedent with help from Kickstarter-funds finished and released on Tubi.